vulkomilev/oumi/docs/development/dev_setup.md

 ## 1. Install Miniconda

-The simplest way to install Miniconda is to first clone the Oumi repository (step 3.1 [below](#clone-the-oumi-repository)), then run:
+The simplest way to install Miniconda is to first clone the Oumi repository (step 2.2 [below](#clone-repository)), then run:

 ```shell
 make install-miniconda